stiggio/stigg-helm-charts/README.md

    By default, the example app will deploy a Redis instance in your cluster for use by the persistent cache.
 If you already have a Redis deployment or want to use an external Redis service, you can disable the built-in Redis by removing the redis template file `example-app-chart/templates/redis.yaml` and then set `redisHost` to point to your external Redis instance.

+   > **⚠️ Important:** When using persistent cache (`persistentCache: true`), Redis must be configured with TLS and authentication.
+This is enforced by the Helm chart validations.

-   If you do not want to use persistent caching, you can disable it by setting `persistentCaching: false` in the values file.
+   If you do not want to use persistent cache, you can disable it by setting `persistentCache: false` in the values file.

    First, we'll create a namespace to provision resources:
    ```sh